nervosnetwork/ckb-js-vm/docs/tutorial/src/core-concepts.md

 While we could run this JavaScript file directly with `ckb-js-vm`, the performance wouldn't be optimal.
 The next step improves performance and further minimizes code size.

+It's perfectly fine to switch to other bundling tools if you prefer.
+The only constraint is that the output .js file must be able to run without external dependencies.

 ### 3. Bytecode Compilation
 The third command converts JavaScript code into QuickJS bytecode:
 - `ckb-debugger` is a ckb-vm runner and debugger that can read and write local files (note that on a real CKB node, ckb-vm